-Natural Vegetation: Vegetation indigenous to the Florence region or other drought-tolerant species, manufactured home (no minimum floor area size); or mobile structures such as park models, recreational vehicles and motor homes that cannot be easily driven or pulled from the site.
+Natural Vegetation: Vegetation indigenous to the Florence region or other drought-tolerant species, manufactured home (no minimum floor area size); or self-contained mobile structure such as park models, recreational vehicles and motor homes that cannot be easily driven or pulled from the site.
 Permanent dwellings may be occupied year-round or less.